 Slat height is critical, especially with yield type hens.
-Slat height with mechanical egg gathering systems should be between 45cm (18 inches) and 50cm (20 inches) high.
-The actual slat height will be dependent on the flock's depletion age and litter height.
+Slat height with mechanical egg gathering systems should be 45-50cm high.
+The actual slat height will be dependant on the flock's depletion age and litter height.
 With higher slats, a ramp to aid hens in accessing the nests should be provided.
-Where nests are located on the slatted area, the nests should be located 30 to 36cm (12 to 14 inches) from the edge of the slats.
-The incline from the front of the slats to the nest box should be around 5 degrees and not exceeding 10 degrees.
-The perch height of conventional manual egg gathering systems is slightly less critical and may be increased up to a maximum of 55cm (22 inches).
+Where nests are located on the slatted area, the nests should be located 30-36cm from the edge of the slats.
+The incline from the front of the slats to the nest box should be around five degrees and not exceeding 10 degrees.
+The perch height of conventional manual egg gathering systems is slightly less critical and may be increased up to a maximum of 55cm.
 If slats are lower than this, birds may be encouraged to nest under them.
 Manual nests should be constructed to eliminate the more attractive dark space under the nests either by fencing off the area under the nests or through the provision of additional lighting.

-Where automatic nest boxes are used, house litter levels should be maintained at 5-8cm (2-3 inches) deep to discourage birds from digging deep comfortable holes in which to lay eggs.
+Where automatic nest boxes are used, house litter levels should be maintained at 5-8cm deep to discourage birds from digging deep comfortable holes in which to lay eggs.

-In mechanical egg gathering systems slat height should be between 45cm and 50cm (18-20 inches).

-In manual systems perch height should not exceed 55cm (22 inches).

-Nest holes should be easily accessed by the birds.

-Manual nests should be constructed to eliminate the dark space underneath them, by fencing off these areas or through the provision of additional lighting.
+- In mechanical egg gathering systems slat height should be between 45cm and 50cm. - In manual systems perch height should not exceed 55cm. - Nest holes should be easily accessed by the birds. - Manual nests should be constructed to eliminate the dark space underneath them, by fencing off these areas or through the provision of additional lighting.